 After driving a long distance, typically between 10 and 25 miles (16 and 40 kilometers), it's always a good idea to pull over and double-check all connections, making sure everything is tight and secure.
 Any loose ratchet straps or safety chains should be tightened before starting out onto the road again.
 Keeping these suggestions in mind while transporting your car from one place to the next will put you and other drivers at ease and safe from harm.

-For lots more information on cars and towing, see the links on the next page.
+For lots more information on cars and towing, see the links below.